 If you have been trying to use your WordPress website, but instead of the usual home page, you are seeing a “There has been a critical error on your website” message, then this article is for you!
 This error can occur in many different ways and happen for any number of reasons.
-In this blog post we will discuss what causes this error to appear and how to fix it quickly.
+In this blog post, we will discuss what causes this error to appear and how to fix it quickly.

 This error is typically caused by an issue with the WordPress core.
-The “There has been a critical error on your website” message will be displayed in place of whatever content that was intended to be shown when you visit your site, and most often results from something going wrong during the installation process or updating WordPress core software.
+The “There has been a critical error on your website” message will be displayed in place of whatever content intended to be shown when you visit your site, and most often results from something going wrong during the installation process or updating WordPress core software.

 This can be caused by something as simple as a power outage, or more complicated like the server crashing.